As one of the world’s leaders in LASIK laser eye surgery, we are always delighted when people ask us: What is LASIK eye surgery?

 It’s important to stress that here at Advanced Vision Care we use only the latest and very best equipment available.
 This extends to our use of the IntraLase LASIK laser for eye surgery and we do so for several, very good reasons.

 Using this blade-free technology brings superior quality vision and a quicker healing and recovery time.
 There is also reduced night-time glare and this process usually reduces the risk of any complications arising from the procedure.

 This is the gold standard and norm everywhere and patients should ask about this when they go for any laser consultation.

 This is probably a good time to highlight the use of wavefront technology and this is something that everybody researching laser eye surgery will come across.

 Essentially, the term wavefront refers to the technology being used to cater specifically for a patient’s eye rather than having a one-size-fits-all approach to laser eye surgery.
 More importantly, this means that the surgeon is working to the exact specifications of your eye to bring you the very best results possible.

-We use the latest advanced wavefront technology to create a 3-D map of the cornea’s rear and front.
+At AVC, we use the very latest advanced wavefront technology to create a 3-D map of the cornea’s rear and front.
 It is this map that will reveal to the surgeon whether the eye is not only healthy but also suitable for laser eye surgery.

 If you would like to find out more about LASIK Eye Surgery at Advanced Vision Care and how it can completely transform your life, then why not call AVC TODAY on 0800 652 4878 and request your free information pack or book your consultation to find out how we can help you.